 What Is Marriage & Relationship Counselling?

-Relationship counselling is a type of therapy that couples or individuals seek when there are some issues developing within their relationship.
+Relationship counselling is a type of therapy that couples or individuals seek when some issues are developing within their relationship.
 Each of our marriage counsellors can help to recognise and resolve conflicts.
-This will improve the couple’s communication skills, each partner’s individual well-being, their overall relationship and their interactions as a couple.
+This will improve the couple’s communication skills, each partner’s well-being, their overall relationship and their interactions as a couple.